 If your short-term plan ends mid-year, you won’t be eligible for a special enrollment period to enroll in a traditional health plan.
 This is because short-term insurance plans don’t meet MEC, so losing coverage isn’t a qualifying life event.

-Short-term plans may be a convenient option for some individuals if they have a gap in health insurance.
-But they’re unavailable in some states and don’t have to follow ACA regulations.
-This can be a critical issue if you have pre-existing conditions and need a certain amount of medical care or want to subsidize your health plan with premium tax credits.
+Short-term medical plans are a temporary solution for people without health insurance to avoid a coverage gap.
+But they’re unavailable in many states and don’t have to follow ACA regulations.
+This can be a problem if you have pre-existing conditions and need a certain amount of medical care.
+You also can’t subsidize your health plan with premium tax credits.

 If you’re looking for comprehensive coverage, you have options.
-Your best bet is to participate in a health benefit offered by your employer or enroll in a traditional health plan on a public or private exchange during open enrollment.
+Your best options are to participate in employer-sponsored insurance or enroll in an individual health plan on a public or private exchange during open enrollment.
 This way, you’ll have ACA protections and the best coverage possible for you and your family.